IPv4

 3. Plan for Dual-Stack Environments

-Supporting both IPv4 and IPv6 reduces pressure on your IPv4 requirements.
+Supporting both IPv4 and IPv6 reduces pressure on IPv4 requirements.

 4. Reserve Multiple Blocks in Advance